 Impact of Reduced Syllabus for JEE Main 2021

-Impact of Reduced Syllabus for JEE Main 2021 - With the ongoing lockdown extensions in India due to COVID-19 or commonly known as Coronavirus, the academic world has been put to a halt.
-Entrance examinations are constantly being postponed which has led to the emergence of various doubts and confusion among students especially related to JEE Main, which is one of the biggest entrance exams of this country.
-With rumours afloat that the syllabus of JEE Main will be reduced, HRD Minister Ramesh Pokhriyal Nishank has clarified that for the next year the students may have to study a reduced syllabus.
-This will also automatically lead to the reduction of syllabus for JEE Main 2021.
+Impact of Reduced Syllabus for JEE Main 2021 - Due to COVID-19 or commonly known as Coronavirus, the academic world has been put to a halt.
+Entrance examinations were delayed which led to the emergence of various doubts and confusion among students especially related to NTA JEE Main, which is one of the biggest entrance exams of this country.
+With rumours afloat that the syllabus of JEE Main will be reduced, HRD Minister Ramesh Pokhriyal Nishank clarified that for the next year the students may have to study a reduced syllabus.
+This will also automatically lead to the reduction of JEE Main syllabus 2021.
 So what will be the impact of the reduced syllabus for JEE Main 2021?
 Should the students prepare in a different way for the exam next year?
 Careers360 got some answers from Prof. Uma Sankar Manchella (All India IIT Coordinator And Senior Maths Lecturer, Sri Chaitanya Educational Institutions) from a live session regarding the impact of reduced syllabus for JEE Main 2021.

-What will be the impact of reduced syllabus for JEE Main 2021?
+What will be the impact of reduced JEE Syllabus 2021?

 According to Prof. Uma Sankar Manchella, there is no certainty about the impact of the reduced syllabus for JEE Main 2021.
 Changes may be introduced in 11th and 12th standard syllabus due to the impact brought by the current COVID-19 pandemic but it should not influence the preparation at any level.
 According to Prof, Uma Sankar Manchella, some changes that may be introduced is reduction of Chemistry syllabus since it consists of much unnecessary topics and leaves the students confused due to its vast number of units and sections.